spareslant/dotFiles/README.md

 - git-delta (for git diff)
 - lsd (ls with icons, aliased to ls)
 - nnn (terminal file manager with icons, is being compiled and installed as part of download script)
-- font-meslo-lg-nerd-font (set iterm2 font: "MesloLGSDZ Nerd Font", font-style: regular, font-size: 15)
+- font-hack-nerd-font (set iterm2 font: "Hack Nerd Font Propo", font-style: regular, font-size: 15)
 - nvm (to install node.js.
 Node is used by VIM CoC plugin)
 - pyenv (to install python and to get python version in prompt)
 - asdf (to manage different versions of kubectl)